CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 - Morteza Biglari-Abhari

 This is the project implementing a simple Vexriscv system through qsys with the generated `.v` file and `tcl` component from `Qsysfy()`.
+We designed and implemented a brownfield extnesion on the RISC V ISA.

 This project includes an [ArieEmbedded Wrapper Adoptation](https://github.com/ARIES-Embedded/riscv-on-max10) of the Vexriscv core to as an example to compare to test, develope software on when our custom core is not avaliable.